SergioAlias/sporeflow/README.md

 > ⚠️ ***Disclaimer*** ⚠️
 >
-> *This workflow is still under development, thus it can not be used for a complete metataxonomic experiment yet.*
+> *This workflow is still under active development.
+New functions and improvements may be added in the future.*

 SporeFlow (**S**nakemake **P**ipeline F**or** M**e**tataxonomics Work**flow**s) is a pipeline for metataxonomic analysis of fungal ITS using [QIIME2](https://qiime2.org/) and [Snakemake](https://snakemake.readthedocs.io/en/v7.32.2/).
 It takes into consideration all the particularities of the indel-rich ITS region and modifies the typical QIIME2 workflow (which with default settings usually works well in 16S) according to these particularities.

-Steps working for now:
+What SporeFlow does:

 - Run [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) on the raw FASTQ files (rule `fastqc_before`)
 - Run [Cutadapt](https://cutadapt.readthedocs.io/en/v4.6/) on the raw FASTQ files (rule `cutadapt`)